Engee documentation

 gear_state = collect(gear_state);

-Now let's move on to analysing the obtained data.
-Let's start with the speed.
-As we can see from the graph below, the speed is set as a sine wave in the range from 0 to 120.
-The initial value of the velocity is not zero.
-It is set for the purpose of demonstrating the differences between the algorithms using nodes and states.
+Now let's move on to analyzing the received data.
+Let's start with speed.
+As we can see from the graph below, the speed is set by a sine wave in the range from 0 to 120.
+The initial speed value is not zero.
+It is designed to visually demonstrate the differences between algorithms using nodes and states.

 In [ ]: